kodze8/barbare/README.md

 ## Barbare's Portfolio

-This repository hosts the portfolio of Barbare, an Art Director and Cinematographer.
+This repository hosts my sister's portfoli.
+Barbare is an aspiring Art Director.
 The site showcases her work in digital content creation, including films, digital magazines and other projects.

 Explore the portfolio here: [https://hellobarbare.com/](https://hellobarbare.com/)